 Emily sees things differently.
 She explains how her mother offers to 'help' with the work.

 “What that really means,” she says, “is her telling me what is wrong.
 Then she doesn’t seem to understand and gets upset when I get frustrated at not knowing the answer.
 It makes me feel useless and that mum doesn’t love me because I can’t meet her standards.”

 Rather than encouraging her to do better, she says, her mum’s behaviour makes her nervous and rebellious about doing homework.

 “Sometimes I feel really bad and useless and I will talk to dad who sympathises with me,” she adds.
 “But really I want my mum to stop nagging and let me find my own way.”

 Sister Samantha's point of view: I can see both sides

 Emily sometimes talks with her sister Samantha, 22, who remembers her own homework issues with her mother.

-“Emily is more confrontational, and she is bothered by the way Mom behaves much more than I ever was,” she explains.
-“I understand my mother wanting to help Emily do well because she is bright, and I know that getting good results has enabled me to get into the career I want.”
+“Emily is more confrontational and she is bothered by the way mum behaves much more than I ever was,” she explains.
+“I understand my mother wanting to help Emily do well, because she is bright and I know that getting good results has enabled me to get into the career I want.”

 She also sees Emily’s frustration.
-“It would be great if she could speak with our mom about her feelings in the same way she does to me,” says Samantha.
-“I don’t think Mom realizes how miserable it makes Emily for them to be arguing.”
+“It would be great if she could speak with our mum about her feelings in the same way she does to me,” says Samantha.
+“I don’t think mum realises how miserable it makes Emily for them to be quarrelling.”